DavidLMS/learnmcp-xapi/README.md

 1. **AI Agent Integration**: Through MCP, AI agents gain access to three core learning tools: statement recording, progress retrieval, and activity vocabulary management.

-2. **Natural Language Processing**: When students interact with AI about learning activities—"I practiced Python loops today" or "I'm struggling with quadratic equations"—the AI agent can automatically convert these interactions into structured learning statements.
+2. **Natural Language Processing**: LearnMCP-xAPI enables two complementary approaches to learning activity capture:
+   - **Explicit Learning Activities**: When students directly mention their learning—"I practiced Python loops today" or "I'm struggling with quadratic equations"—the AI agent converts these into structured statements.
+   - **Implicit Learning Evidence**: AI agents can analyze conversations to identify demonstrated knowledge or gaps, automatically recording evidence like "Student successfully explained recursion concepts" or "Student showed confusion with database joins" based on the natural flow of educational dialogue.

 3. **xAPI Statement Generation**: LearnMCP-xAPI transforms learning activities into xAPI-compliant statements that include the learner (actor), the activity (verb + object), context, and results.
 These statements conform to educational data standards and can include scores, completion status, and additional metadata.